HannahIgboke/HannahIgboke/README.md

 - 🧠 I have a knack for transforming raw data into meaningful insights.

-- 🔍 Exploring datasets and uncovering hidden patterns is where I thrive.
-I enjoy the entire data analysis pipeline.
+- 🔍 I enjoy the entire data analysis pipeline.
 My goal is to not only derive valuable insights but also to communicate them effectively through compelling visualizations and reports.

 - 💻 I love leveraging technology to tackle complex problems and delivering impactful solutions.